Code-Institute-Submissions/marverMultimedia/README.md

 **Javascript Testing**:

- Javascript testing has been performed manually via testing of different scenarios in multiple browsers, the utilization of a testing suite has not been used as most of the Javascript functions are utilized to modify DOM elements and could easily be tested manually
+ Javascript testing has been performed manually via testing of different scenarios in multiple browsers, the utilization of a testing suite has not been used as most of the Javascript functions are utilized to modify DOM elements and could be tested manually

 **Python Testing**:

-  Django integrated testing suite has been utilized to test that each view would successfully connect to a database and provide back the correct information and HTTP messages
+  Django integrated testing suite has been utilized to test that each view would successfully connect to a database and provide back the correct information and HTTP objects

-  Each Application's views has veeb tested using the above method and successfully provide the required information and HTTP messages
+  Each Application's view has been tested using the above method and successfully provide the required information and HTTP objects when different scenarios are simulated

 ### Tests